-While the Y-medium emphasis + southern screenline (YMS) option appears to provide the best overall performance, all the options tested perform similarly under the objectives of the RLTS.
+While the YMS option appears to provide the best overall performance, all the options tested perform similarly under the objectives of the RLTS.
 This indicates that a simple road pricing system could be implemented in greater Wellington which would attract a large proportion of the benefits that a more comprehensive scheme would generate and could be expanded in the future, as acceptability and available technology improved.
-The options do however perform differently under some specific measures and a decision on a preferred scheme would be dependent on which particular issues were considered the most important by decision makers.
+The options do however perform differently under some specific measures and a decision on a preferred scheme would be dependant on which particular issues were considered the most important by decision makers.